Voitanyk/ProjectForJenkins/README.md

      - InteliJIdea Community Edition, Java 8, Chrome browser have to be preinstalled
      - `vikta_readme_UNIX.txt`

-## How to use testing projects with the greatest benefits

 ## UI Testing project
 An extremely simple GUI test automation solution for Vikta application based on Cucumber BDD framework.
 Contains the very basics of a test automation framework.